-In many cases, the best you can do is study and research your audience, and provide content that users in your audience will find so useful, engaging, entertaining or even funny, that they will be naturally motivated to share with others.
+In many cases, the best you can do is study and research your audience, and provide content that users in your audience will find so useful, engaging, informative or even funny, that they will be naturally motivated to share with others.

 (Social Media Monitoring – Useful For All Businesses, Big And Small)

-- Online Reputation Management (ORM)
+- Online Reputation Management

-- Monitoring Online Trends
+- Tracking Online Trends

 - A former employee feels disgruntled after being fired.

-Are you effectively managing your online reputation?
+Are you effectively ignoring your online reputation?